mengchen-tam/kiro-cli-webui/README.md

 ### Core Features

 #### Project Management
-- **Visual Project Browser** - All available Q Developer projects with metadata
+- **Visual Project Browser** - All available Kiro projects with metadata
 - **Project Actions** - Create, rename, and delete projects
 - **Smart Navigation** - Quick access to recent projects

 #### Shell Interface
-- **Direct CLI Access** - Use Q Developer CLI commands directly in the web interface
+- **Direct CLI Access** - Use Kiro CLI commands directly in the web interface
 - **Real-time Output** - Stream responses and see command execution in real-time
 - **Project Context** - Automatically switches to the correct project directory